rackerlabs/rackspace-how-to/content/cloud-servers/setting-up-sftp-users-in-rhel-centos-ubuntu-debian.md

 Before you begin, you should be familiar with the following best practices:

 - The home directory of the SFTP user must be owned by `root:root`.
-Other directories below can (and should) be owned (and writable) by the user.
+Other directories can (and should) be owned (and writable) by the user.

 - It's important to ensure the chroot user has write access to the specified DocumentRoot.
-This can be tested by

 - It's important to login and test the SFTP user is working correctly

 - It's important to ensure that the SFTP user added is added to the SFTP group

 - These instructions are for adding a single domain (SFTP user), but could potentially be used to manage multiple domains.

 **Important**: The steps in this article do not work with RHEL 7 or CentOS 7.
 As with any proper `chroot` operation, this configuration does not provide write access to the chroot directory.
 Only subdirectories of the `chroot` jail are writable.
 This is due to the way that root permissions are interpreted at the higher level directories that the SFTP user is contained.